Tags: posts polarity-music Plugins Clap

 Maybe you dont watch the video, here are some important takeaways:

-What is CLAB?
+What is CLAP?

-CLAB stands for Creative Live Audio Bus.
+CLAP stands for Creative Live Audio Bus.
 It is a new plug-in format developed by UHE and Bitwig Studio and officially announced yesterday.
 It is intended to improve the communication between the plug-in and the host, allowing for better performance and integration.

-What can you do with CLAB?
+What can you do with CLAP?

-CLAB allows users to modulate parameters polyphonically, use random modulators, and also use MPE controllers.
+CLAP allows users to modulate parameters polyphonically, use random modulators, and also use MPE controllers.
 It makes it easier for plug-in developers to communicate with the host, allowing for better performance and integration.

-How can I try out CLAB?
+How can I try out CLAP?

-What are the benefits of CLAB?
+What are the benefits of CLAP?

-The benefits of CLAB are that it makes it easier for plug-in developers to communicate with the host, allowing for better performance and integration.
+The benefits of CLAP are that it makes it easier for plug-in developers to communicate with the host, allowing for better performance and integration.
 It also allows for polyphonic modulation of parameters, use of random modulators, and use of MPE controllers.
 All of

 Transcription